Why Network Segmentation Projects Fail: Segmentation Failure Archetypes

 \subsection{External Validation of Cluster Solution}

 The four clusters were derived solely from responses to the general IT project failure items (B1--B6) and the segmentation project failure items (C1--C6).
 If the clusters reflect meaningful differences in project characteristics, they should also differ on variables that were not used in the clustering.
-To test this, chi-square tests of independence were conducted between cluster membership and six external variables: segmentation model type, segmentation approach, network environment, workload type, organization size, and primary failure type (Table~\ref{tab:external_variables}). ``Don't know'' responses were excluded on a per-variable basis.
+To test this, chi-square tests of independence were conducted between cluster membership and six external variables: segmentation model type, segmentation approach, network environment, workload type, organization size, and primary failure type (Table~\ref{tab:external_variables}); because these constitute multiple unadjusted comparisons, the associations are interpreted as exploratory except where noted (see Section~\ref{sec:limitations}). ``Don't know'' responses were excluded on a per-variable basis.
 Results are presented in Tables~\ref{tab:external_significant} and~\ref{tab:external_nonsignificant}.

 Projects that included campus networks in scope were significantly more likely to fall into the Perfect Storm or Scope \& Visibility Trap clusters ($p < 0.001$).
 Campus segmentation introduces architectural complexity beyond data center or cloud environments---spanning building interconnects, wireless infrastructure, and diverse endpoint populations---which is consistent with the broad failure attribution seen in Perfect Storm and the technical overwhelm that characterizes Scope \& Visibility Trap.
 By contrast, Diffuse Friction and Operational Drag projects were much less likely to have campus networks in scope (Table~\ref{tab:external_significant}, Figure~\ref{fig:environment}).